muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 better; Here is portion of the US narrative; "Why did we seperate from England?".
 "Because ruling from a distance was not effective".
 Fine.

+The best way to explain TR situation is this; Let's say US founders, bcz for whatever reason, due to loss in a war, cultural baggage, whatever, pick some marginal identity to get away from it all.
+Say they pick .. the Amish as the new identity.
+They'd say "happy are those who say they are Amish", and "everyone in the world is Amish they just don't know it yet".
+They'd rename the country Amishland, even George Washington changed his lastname to George GrandAncestorAmish. then many years later, confused citizens would turn to eachother, maybe to a grandson of a Japanese immigrant who is 100% culturally native, and say "you are Amish!", "fuck you if you dont say you are Amish".
+The Japanese looking dude would balk, he'd say I know I am not f-ing Amish, and this guy is ragging on me, maybe I should start *learning Japanese* (see how it backfires)", and the downslide begins.

 Question: Why do we hear some lastnames that have the word "Turk" in them in TR?"